The consequences of a DUI conviction can be serious. Read on to learn how to minimize the damage to your finances, driving record, and insurance.

 Insurance companies don't write specific "DUI Insurance" policies, but they sometimes market as if they do.
 In essence, the policy is still just a regular auto liability policy, but the monthly premium can be three to five times higher than an auto liability policy for a driver with a clean driving record.
 You will also need to file an SR-22 form with your state's Department of Motor Vehicles (except in Delaware, Kentucky, Minnesota, New Mexico, Oklahoma and Pennsylvania, where SR-22s are not required).
 An SR-22 is a "Proof of Financial Responsibility" form.
 It certifies that a driver has purchased at least the minimum required amount of liability insurance for their state.
 While every driver is required to carry this level of insurance, drivers with a DUI, a DWI, or citations for driving without insurance must also file an SR-22.
 Most insurance companies will help file SR-22 forms for their customers.
 QuoteWizard can help you find the lowest insurance rates after a DUI..

-A DUI will cost a driver around $10,000 when it is all said and done.
+A DUI will cost a driver around $10,000 (or more if you include lost wages) when it is all said and done.
 Here is a chart that displays average costs associated with the different aspects of a DUI:

 |Towing and Impound:||$100–$1,000|